maurosampietro/UltraMapper.CommandLine/README.md

 THIS DOCUMENTATION IS A WORK IN PROGRESS.
 BE PATIENT [2020-NOV-24].

-Suppose you have a console program capable of executing multiple complex tasks.
-You tipically will control the program by passing arguments to it.

-You will face the need to give that text a sense by defining rules that will allow you to split it into meaningful chuncks;
-usually those rules will allow you to split the text in such a way that it easy to identity the parameter you want to assign the value to, and the value itself.

-This process is called parsing.
-Read more about the default syntax.

-Once you identified all of the parameters and the related values you will need to cast the values from plain text into a more specific strong-type (int, double, etc..)
-Once that is done, you can read those strongly-typed values to call appropriate methods.
+Parse commandline args and map values to primitive and non-primitive user-defined types (eg: your classes, here after called 'complex types').
+Set properties and invoke methods automatically, passing as arguments any number of parameters.
+IEnumerable, List and arrays are supported

-With UltraMapper.CommandLine will drastically simplify your code as all of this is completly automatic: you just need to define the operations to be executed in a class.
+UltraMapper.CommandLine will drastically simplify your code: just define the operations you want to be available in the 'commands' class.

+Example:

+    //--opendir "C:\my folder"

+    static void Main( string[] args )
+    {
+        CommandLine.Instance.Parse<Commands>( args );
+    }

+    public class Commands
+    {
+        public void OpenDir( string path )
+        {
+            Process.Start( path );
+        }
+    }

-You can directly set properties and call methods taking as arguments built-in types (eg: bool, int, double, string, etc..), complex user defined types (eg: your classes) and collections of built-in and user-defined types.
+You can directly set properties and call methods taking as arguments as many parameters as you want, built-in types (eg: bool, int, double, string, etc..), complex user defined types (eg: your classes) and collections of built-in and user-defined types.

+UltraMapper.CommandLine is powered by UltraMapper which uses Expressions to <b>generate the code</b> needed to deal with your commands, instead of Reflection, to guarantee good performances.

 ## Getting started